ArataKagan/mern-shopping-list/README.md

 2. Delete item

 ### In Progress
-3. Renaming and update an item
+1. Renaming and updating an item

+Need to figure out how to define item reducers' update method.

-4. Connect chechbox data to the server
+2. Connect chechbox data to the server

-5. Authentication
+Need to figure out how to update the existing data on MongoDB and reflect the returned state with ternary operator.

+3. Routing and displaying Login and Register page

+Currrently investigating how to router those created pages.

+4. TDD test

+Simply I didn't have enough time to write a test for testing each feature.